 11. Ipoh Night Market (Formerly Ipoh Walk Night Bazaar)

-Today, the market is open.
-To the side of the market are electric car rides for children.
+To the side of this large market are electric car rides for children.

 We noticed most customers and vendors here are Muslim.
-The market was pretty lively on a weekday.
+The market was quite lively even on a weekday.
 We saw a live band setting up too.

 Moreover, this market is within walking distance from a popular shopping mall (AEON Kinta City) in Ipoh.
-And despite the large area, it can be hard to find parking on public holidays and weekends.
+But despite the large allocation of space, it can still be hard to find parking on public holidays and weekends.

 Conclusion